anikan314/anikan314.github.io/miscellaneous:/mdp-admissions.md

 - [Coursework](/miscellaneous/mdp-admissions/coursework)

 **Helpful Resources:**
-- [The Complete MD/PhD Applicant Guide](https://link.springer.com/book/10.1007/978-3-030-55625-9) (J. Sussman, J. Setayesh, A. Venapally){:target="_blank"}
+- [The Complete MD/PhD Applicant Guide](https://link.springer.com/book/10.1007/978-3-030-55625-9){:target="_blank"} (J. Sussman, J. Setayesh, A. Venapally)

 This guide was an absolute lifesaver when it came to demystifying the application/admissions process, finding high-quality writing samples, preparing for interviews, and selecting a program.
 Well-worth the $20 to purchase a copy, can't recommend a better resource to anyone applying MD/PhD.

 - AAMC's [List of MD/PhD Programs](https://students-residents.aamc.org/media/8131/download){:target="_blank"}

-This was helpful then creating my school list, the PDF has links to program websites.
+This was helpful when creating my school list, the PDF has links to program websites.

 - AAMC's [Search Function for MD/PhD-Affiliated Graduate Programs](https://students-residents.aamc.org/md-phd-dual-degree-training/md-phd-social-sciences-or-humanities-and-other-non-traditional-fields-graduate-study){:target="_blank"}

-Cool, somewhat helpful, but you need to verify the search results with program websites yourself.
+Somewhat helpful, but you need to verify the search results with program websites yourself.

 - AAMC's [Table B-8](https://www.aamc.org/media/6141/download){:target="_blank"}